 The April proposed changes to Pace Route 208 will be implemented.
 Pace and CTA report that the new alignment of this route will strengthen the grid network in our area by consolidating transit service into a single corridor between Grant and Church Streets.
 Additionally, the Golf Road corridor would have longer weekday hours and some weekend service.

-The CTA Board will meet and vote on an ordinance to replace Bus Route 205 with the amended plan from Pace for its Bus Routes 208 and 213 on June 13, 2018.
+The CTA Board met and voted on an ordinance to replace Bus Route 205 with the amended plan from Pace for its Bus Routes 208 and 213 on June 13, 2018.

 In other public transit news, CTA officials announced long range plans to upgrade the Purple Line through Evanston.
 Stations will be evaluated on condition and accessibility.
 Stations lacking compliance with the Americans with Disabilities Act will be prioritized for funding under a capital improvement grant.
 Station upgrades and modernization will improve the efficiency and capacity of the Purple Line.
 The City of Evanston is also working with the CTA on a bus stop pilot program on Dodge from Main to Oakton, ensuring that the stops are fully accessible to all riders.